-All applicants applying for study directly to GCI who want to be considered for a scholarship must:
+All applicants applying for study at GCI who want to be considered for a scholarship must:

-- 1. Be in good standing to graduate from high or successfully complete their general equivalency diploma prior to July 1, 2020 - 2.
-Write and submit a one-page essay, describing - a.
+- 1. Be in good standing to graduate from high or successfully complete their general equivalency diploma prior to July 1, 2022 - 2.
+Write and submit a one-page essay, describing

+- a.
 Why the applicant wants to be a (appropriate program field) - b.
 Why the applicant is deserving of this scholarship - 3.
 Provide two letters of recommendation: One from a former high school educator or counselor plus another from a religious or community leader who knows the candidate describing why the applicant should be awarded this scholarship

-The Institute will select winners for this scholarship on a first-come, first-served basis to applicants to meet the above criteria and who submit the required documents.
-The in-house scholarship can be as much as \$1000 for programs of 750 or more hours in length, and up to \$500 for programs that contain less than 750 hours.
+The Institute will select winners for this scholarship on a first-come, first-served basis to applicants to meet the above criteria and who submit the required documents prior to enrollment.
+This in-house scholarship can be as much as \$1000 for programs of 1000 or more hours in length, and up to \$500 for programs that contain 750 hours or less.

-For both scholarship programs, once winning applicants have been approved, the scholarship shall be applied to the total tuition cost at the time of final financial aid packaging.
-To receive the scholarship, the applicant must be a 2019 graduate and begin their enrollment prior to September 30, 2020.
+Applicants that have been approved, the scholarship shall be applied to the total tuition cost at the time of final financial aid packaging.
+To receive the scholarship, the applicant must be a 2022 graduate and begin their enrollment prior to September 30, 2022.